Chinggis Khaan International Airport: Construction and opening

-Airport overview
+The airport was referred to by various names during its planning and construction phases, including New Ulaanbaatar International Airport and Khöshig (or Khöshigt) Valley Airport.
+The new airport was given its current name on 2 July 2020, with the former Chinggis Khaan International Airport reverting to its pre-2005 name of Buyant-Ukhaa International Airport.
+Chinggis Khaan is a transliteration of the modern Mongolian pronunciation of Genghis Khan.

+In July 2024, Nippon Koei was contracted to perform an assessment regarding the expansion of the airport.

+In May 2025, United Airlines began fifth-freedom flights to Tokyo on a Boeing 737-800 3x weekly.

+Facilities

 The airport covers an area of 104,200 m2.
 It has one runway with a length of 3,600 m and width of 45 m.
 It also contains a 3,339 m (23 m wide) parallel taxiway, two rapid taxiways, and three exit taxiways.

-Passengers
+Terminal

 The airport's passenger terminals have an area of 25,300 sqm with arrivals on the first (ground floor) and departures on the second floor.

 Cargo

 The cargo terminal has an area of 3,750 sqm, with the airport having a yearly cargo capacity of 11,900 tonnes.
 It also contains separate facilities for the import/export of dangerous, high-value, and refrigerated goods.